SAVE THE DATE! |

 Save | Restore | Exibit

-Juanita Musson launched her legendary Juanita’s restaurant there, feeding rich and poor and stirring up controversy galore.
+re-developed into the Waldo Point Park Juanita Musson launched her legendary Juanita’s restaurant there, feeding rich and poor and stirring up controversy galore.
 Writers, painters, poets, sculptors, dancers and musicians moved to the Sausalito waterfront houseboat community looking to live and create alongside and on the great old beached Ferry.

 Our group, the Charles Van Damme Ferry Project, a sub-committee of our non-profit sponsor, The Richardson’s Bay Maritime Association (RBMA), is now embarking on the final phases of our effort to create a public home for the vessel’s paddle wheel and smokestack.

 This permanent display will be located where the ferryboat last stood at Gate 5 Road in the Waldo Point Harbor Park in Sausalito.
 Surrounding the display will be signage depicting the Charles Van Damme’s unique history, educating & inspiring a new generation of fans to maritime and artistic culture.
 We have secured and stored the wheel, stack and artifacts.
-We have an approved location, detailed architectural plans and acceptable bids from skilled builders and acquired all the required permits to begin this project.
+We have an approved location, detailed architectural and structural plans plus acceptable bids from skilled builders and acquired all the required permits to begin this project.
 We have gathered images & historical evidence to support her stories

+The RBMA has pledges for 75% of the $400k needed to complete the project.
+They are currently fundraising for the last 25%.
+Donors gifting $5k or more have the opportunity for their names to be immortalized along with the Charles Van Damme Ferry’s artifacts on the public exhibit.
+The location of the landmark will be Waldo Point Harbor, one of the most famous houseboat communities in the world.
+Even now, with little public or tour bus parking, hundreds of people come every day to see the unique and colorful Sausalito houseboats they have heard so much about.
 The Charles Van Damme Ferry Exhibit will furnish another important piece of Sausalito’s history for local residents and visitors.
 Reminding all of us of our unique city and surrounding area, it will pay respect to a bygone maritime era and the ongoing waterfront life surrounding the arts and creative pursuits.
 By celebrating this hub of transport and creativity, we will encourage residents and visitors to continue the fantastic creative spirit of the Sausalito waterfront.
-The Charles Van Damme Ferry once again will serve as an important cultural icon. |
+The Charles Van Damme Ferry once again will serve as an important cultural icon.
+We hope you will join us in supporting this exciting project!
+Your tax deductible donation will enable the RBMA to share over 100 years of local waterfront history as a public display, inspiring generations to come. |